-The board of directors of the Company regularly reviews expenditures on projects.
+The board of directors of the Company (the 'Board' or the 'Board of Directors') regularly reviews expenditures on projects.
 This includes updating working capital models, reviewing actual costs against budgeted costs, and assessing potential impacts on future funding requirements and performance targets.